 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
-In the overview below you will find a distribution of the credits. - 3.
-Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language; the overview of units of study.
+In the overview included below you will find a distribution of the credits. - 3.
+Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language; the overview of units of study in Appendix...states which teaching and testing is provided in a foreign language.

 The programme consists of 3 phases: the foundation year ("propedeuse"), the main phase ("hoofdfase") and the graduation phase ("afstudeerfase").
 These phases are indicated with resp.
-PLA, HLA and ALA.
-All tests are offered in English.
-For example the E in P01IE11 is for 'English'.
+PLA, HLA and ALA (with the exception of the minor).
+All tests are offered in two or three languages.
+For example the E in P01FE17 is for 'English'.
 The last 2 digits represent the specific cohort.